theodo/dojo-serverless/docs/session-3.md

 ***Pro tips***:

 - *If you want to deploy only one function, use `serverless deploy -f <your-function-name>`.
-It is much faster (~10s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.yml`.*
+It is much faster (~10s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.ts`.*
 - *To call locally one function, use `serverless invoke -f <your-function-name> --path path/to/mocked-event.json`*

 Done ?
 Nice work !
 Don't forget to kill your stack by running `serverless remove` in the backend folder !